rmy1998/new-site/content/authors/admin/_index.md

 ---

 ## About Me
-I am a Ph.D. candidate in Mathematics at the University of Science and Technology of China.
-My research interests include extremal set theory and extremal graph theory.
-I am honored to be advised by Prof. [Jie Ma](http://staff.ustc.edu.cn/~jiema/), whose guidance has been fundamental to my academic development.
-I am also grateful for the valuable interactions and collaborations with Prof. [Hong Liu](https://www.ibs.re.kr/ecopro/hongliu/), Dr. [Zixiang Xu](https://www.ibs.re.kr/ecopro/zixiangxu/), and Prof. [Tuan Tran](https://tuaentran.wixsite.com/homepage), who have contributed significantly to my research progress.
+I am a Ph.D. candidate in Mathematics at the University of Science and Technology of China, where I have the privilege of being advised by Prof. [Jie Ma](http://staff.ustc.edu.cn/~jiema/).
+My research interests lie in extremal set theory and extremal graph theory.

+To further broaden my research perspective, I am currently a Visiting Student Researcher at the University of Warwick.
+I am grateful for this opportunity to work with Prof. [Oleg Pikhurko](https://warwick.ac.uk/fac/sci/maths/people/staff/oleg_pikhurko/) and learn from his invaluable insights.

+My work has also been significantly advanced by fruitful collaborations with Prof. [Hong Liu](https://www.ibs.re.kr/ecopro/hongliu/), Dr. [Zixiang Xu](https://www.ibs.re.kr/ecopro/zixiangxu/), and Prof. [Tuan Tran](https://tuaentran.wixsite.com/homepage).